Who remembers last month’s exciting quiz presented by Caralyn about her increasingly popular father and his really bad leg cramps? Here it is again:

 Legs: cramps, calves, motion amel.–Argentum, Bryonia, Ferrum, Rhus t.

 Legs: cramps, calves, bed, in–There are 23 remedies, I’ll just list the ones in bold: Rhus tox, Sulphur, Calc-c., Carbn-s.

 Then there’s the “Desires milk” which we know helps confirm Rhus tox; plus, the description of the sensation: “Something too large is trying to fit into something too small.”
-That’s in the repertory as Generals: constriction sensation.
-Too tight, in other words.
+That’s in the repertory as Generals: constriction sensation, too tight, in other words.
 Rhus tox is in bold for that.
-You could also interpret that as “stiffness”, which is a keynote for Rhus tox, they feel very stiff, very tight.
-So, there you have it.

 And our winners are….